sboehringer/ansible_byfile/documentation/README-Install byfile.md

  * *name*: name of package
  * *options*: __force__ to force (re-)installation of package
  * *OS*: specify to which OS the package list applies.
-Packages will only be installed when hist string matches __ansible_distribution__.
+Packages will only be installed when this string matches __ansible_distribution__.
 This should be used when packages are not installed at the host level but, for example, as part of a *@template*

 ## __ssh__